 These projects fall into two categories—collaborative projects and field placements.

-Field Placements: Must establish or strengthen the placement of students in public or nonprofit health organizations, particularly ones serving underserved areas and populations, to work on a discrete public health project.
+Student Field Placements: Must establish or strengthen the placement of students in public or nonprofit health organizations, particularly ones serving underserved areas and populations, to work on a discrete public health project.
+This placement should provide structured opportunities or experiences to allow the student to apply acquired knowledge and skills in a public health practice setting.

 Examples of collaborative projects and field placements